Petrikur/MernAppReact/README.md

 ## Usage

-You can test this app [here](https://mern-322611.web.app/), I have currently free hosting so images will only last briefly.
-Uploading images can be tested still.
+My hosting has ended so this cant be tested right now

 ## Installation